xrdocs/8000/_tutorials/8201-architecture-performance.md

 <img class="centered" src="{{site.baseurl}}/images/router-on-chip.png" width="50%"/>{: .align-center}

 Each slice has:
-- Receive and Transmit Packet Processor (RxPP and TxPP)
+- Receive and Transmit Network Processing Engines (Rx NPE  and Tx NPE)
 - 2 x Interface Group (IFG)

-In addition, each IFG has 18 x 56G SerDes, providing 900Gbps per IFG.
+On the Q100, each IFG has 18 x 56G SerDes, providing 900Gbps of interface bandwidth.
+Each slice can forward one packet per clock cycle, so a system build from one Q100 NPU can thus forward six packets per clock.

-Last, each slice is clocked at 1.1GHz, meaning it can handle up to one packet per clock.

 Let’s recap and do the math:
-- 6 slices x 2 x IFG x 900Gbps = up to 10.8Tbps total bandwidth IO
+- 6 slices x 2 x IFG x 900Gbps = 10.8Tbps of available interface bandwidth
 - 6 slices x 1.1Bpps = up to 6.6Bpps total switching rate.

-HBM, SRAM and TCAM memories are used for packet buffering and databases storage.
-A dedicated article will cover those different memories, how they are used and what sizes they are.
+A combination of HBM, SRAM and TCAM memories are used for packet buffering and database storage.

 Add a quad-core Intel CPU, 32GB of RAM and a 64GB SSD and you have a Cisco 8201.